World Wide Association of Specialty Programs and Schools: Controversy

 WWASPS and its associated institutions have been the target of criticism over their treatment methods, including allegations of severe abuse and torture by staff at programs supported by WWASPS.
 The programs have been the subject of legal investigations by several U.S. states.
 In 2003, a reporter for The New York Times interviewed 60 current and former program participants and parents; some gave positive reports of their experiences, while other participants and parents said that WWASPS programs were abusive.

-A WebWire report on October 16, 2006 stated that children housed in WWASP programs had to drink their own vomit, chain themselves to dog cages, starve, encounter emotional abuse and rape, consume rotten/spoiled food, and were denied the right to use a bathroom.
+A WebWire report on October 16, 2006, stated that children housed in WWASP programs were denied adequate food, denied access to toilets, forced to eat their own vomit, chained in dog cages, and emotionally and sexually abused.

 Numerous former students or their parents have filed lawsuits against WWASPS, its personnel, or individual schools.
 Most have been settled out of court or dismissed for procedural reasons.
 For example, a 2005 lawsuit filed in California on behalf of more than 20 plaintiffs was dismissed because the judge found that California lacked jurisdiction.
 In June 2007, Utah attorney Thomas M. Burton told a reporter that six suits he had filed against WWASPS on behalf of his clients had been dismissed on procedural grounds.
 WWASPS president Ken Kay told an interviewer that lawsuits against WWASPS are ploys to get money, brought by people who "are never going to be happy."
 A lawsuit filed in 2007 against WWASPS and its founder, Robert Lichfield, on behalf of 133 plaintiffs alleging physical and sexual abuse and fraudulent concealment of abuse brought negative publicity to Republican Presidential candidate Mitt Romney, because Lichfield was one of six co-chairs of the Utah state fundraising committee for Romney's campaign.